wittigole/internship_usm/README.md

 ## Getting familiar with the topic and the data

 To get an impression for the kind of data I will be working with, my first task was to update estimates for the stellar masses in several clusters.
-Chiu et al (2018) first computed stellar masses for ~90 clusters from SED fitting.
+[Chiu et al. (2018)](doi:10.1093/mnras/sty1284) first computed stellar masses for ~90 clusters from SED fitting.
 However, this relies on correct halo masses (M<sub>500</sub>).
 These were updated since the paper release.
 That is why I'm computing new stellar masses with the updated halo masses.

 For this, I'm using stellar mass profiles from Hennig et al (2017).
 Specifically,